elixirschool/elixirschool/en/lessons/basics/enum.md

 ### chunk_by

 If we need to group our collection based on something other than size, we can use the `chunk_by/2` function.
-It takes a given enumerable and a function, and when the return on that function changes a new group is started and begins the creation of the next:
+It takes a given enumerable and a function, and when the return on that function changes a new group is started and begins the creation of the next.
+In the examples below, each string of the same length is grouped together until we encounter a new string of a new length:

 ```elixir
 iex> Enum.chunk_by(["one", "two", "three", "four", "five"], fn(x) -> String.length(x) end)